azerion/bluestack-sdk-android/Home.md

 ## Sample Application

 Included is a [MngAds sample app] to use as example and for help on MngAds integration.
-This basic application allows users to test our different format.
+This basic application allows users to test our differents formats.

 ## Start Integrating